Global Trends 2025

 Relative Certainties

-A global multipolar system is emerging with the rise of China, India, and others.
-The relative power of nonstate actors — businesses, tribes, religious organizations, and even criminal networks — also will increase.
+— A global multipolar system is emerging.
+The relative power of nonstate actors will increase.

-The unprecedented shift in relative wealth and economic power roughly from West to East now under way will continue.
+— The shift in relative wealth and economic power from West to East will continue.

-Continued economic growth — coupled with 1.2 billion more people by 2025 — will put pressure on energy, food, and water resources.
+— Continued growth will put pressure on energy, food, and water resources.

-The potential for conflict will increase owing to rapid changes in parts of the greater Middle East and the spread of lethal capabilities.
+— The potential for conflict will increase owing to rapid changes in parts of the greater Mideast.

 Key Uncertainties

-Whether an energy transition away from oil and gas — supported by improved energy storage, biofuels, and clean coal — is completed during the 2025 time frame
+— Whether an energy transition away from oil and gas is completed during the 2025 time frame

-Whether the greater Middle East becomes more stable, especially whether Iraq stabilizes, and whether the Arab-Israeli conflict is resolved peacefully
+— Whether the greater Mideast becomes more stable and whether the Arab-Israeli conflict is resolved peacefully

-Whether global powers work with multilateral institutions to adapt their structure and performance to the transformed geopolitical landscape
+— Whether global powers work with multilateral institutions to adapt to the transformed geopolitical landscape

 Executive Summary